Vathsan07/Sweet-Business-Site/my-app/ReadMe.txt

+open 2 terminals -> one for starting node server for backend and then one for starting web app.
+First start the backend,
+PS C:\MyReact\my-app\src> node server.js
+then the web app,
+PS C:\MyReact\my-app> npm start

 That's great to hear! 🎉 Below is a **detailed summary** of the procedures, technologies, and key concepts we used to build and integrate your web application.
 You can use this as a reference when explaining it to your tech lead.

 ---